 HOW TO EXERCISE THIS SERVICE?

-If anything happens to your jewellery, whether it's your fault or ours, the best thing to do is inform us ASAP before taking any action.
-We typically will then suggest you to send it back to us for an assessment to understand the problem.
+If anything happens to your jewellery, whether it's your fault or ours, the best thing to do is to inform us ASAP before taking any action.
+We will typically ask you to send it back to us for an assessment to understand the problem.
 We will then either repair the item for free under your warranty, or we will charge you a small fee for the repair if the damage lies outside the terms of the warranty agreement.
-We will always be transparent and let you know before starting work if any charges will occur.
+We will always be transparent and let you know before starting work, if any charges will be incurred by you.

 We suggest you inspect your jewellery regularly.
 If you are worried at all please make an appointment for a professional jewellery check.
 All items need upkeep from time to time, and we are always happy to help.
 Postage to return the item for assessment will be your responsibility but if it proves to be a manufacturing fault after assessment, we will refund the postage amount.
 We can only cover the cost of standard delivery via Royal Mail.

 If you prefer to send the parcel via any other courier company, please contact us in advance with the proposed postage cost for approval.

 TAKING CARE OF YOUR JEWELLERY

 All our jewellery is fit and proper for everyday wear and tear.
 Metals used in jewellery-making are soft and malleable so that they can be crafted to the precision required.
 They need regular care to ensure that they last a lifetime.
 Please read the standard care required to protect your jewellery.

 - Remove jewellery before showering or washing.
 Soap can cause a film to form on jewellery which can leave it looking dull.

 - There are a number of commercial cleaning products available in your local supermarket to clean jewellery.

 - A soft chamois cloth is an effective and inexpensive way to keep jewellery clean and polished.